Do you feel stressed, overworked, and ready for a break? A quick weekend getaway will recharge your batteries and get your focus back.

 The resort offers cozy cottages for guests looking for privacy.
 Each cottage has a separate living and sleeping area, complete with a fireplace.
 After relaxing in the hot spring, treat yourself to a spa service – manicure, massage or facial.
 You could follow it up with dinner, never leaving the resort if you don’t want to.

-If you’re looking to get out, Harrison Lake offers ample opportunity for boating, kayaking, and parasailing.
+If you’re looking to get out, Harrison Lake offers ample opportunities for boating, kayaking, and parasailing.

 You don’t have to go far to feel refreshed.
 Here are some of the best two-day options to get away from it all and recharge.